ceponatia/copilot-changelog/README.md

 > You do **not** need an OpenAI API key for CI.
 Only consider a PAT if your org policy blocks `GITHUB_TOKEN` access to Models.

+### Thread titles in Forum channels

+When posting to a Discord **Forum** channel via a webhook, Discord requires a thread.
+This script handles that automatically:

+- Prefer setting `DISCORD_THREAD_ID` to post into a specific existing thread.
+- Or set `DISCORD_THREAD_NAME` to create a thread with a fixed name.
+- Or control auto behavior with `DISCORD_FORUM_MODE`:
+      - `auto` (default): Try one thread for the run (AI‑derived title).
+If that fails, post each item separately without thread names.
+      - `per-item`: Always create one thread per item with AI‑derived titles.
+      - `single`: Create one thread per run with a single AI‑derived title (from the first item) and include all embeds in it.
+      - `off`: Never set `thread_name` automatically; just attempt a batch post.

+When titles are derived, the script uses GitHub Models (default `openai/gpt-5-mini`); if unavailable, it falls back to the entry title or a short summary phrase.
+Titles are cleaned and trimmed to ~90 chars.

+### GitHub Actions: toggle forum mode

+The provided workflow exposes a dispatcher input `forum_mode` with the same options (`auto`, `per-item`, `single`, `off`).
+Manual runs can choose a mode without changing code or env vars.

 ## Duplicate prevention

 - Posted item IDs are stored in `seen.json`.